thirdweb-dev/insight/README.md

 # Insight

 Insight is a blockchain data processing tool designed to fetch, process, and store on-chain data.
-It provides a solution for indexing blockchain data, facilitating efficient querying of transactions, logs through a simple API.
+It provides a solution for indexing blockchain data, facilitating efficient querying of transactions and logs through a simple API.

 Insight's architecture consists of five main components:
 <img width="728" alt="architecture-diagram" src="https://github.com/user-attachments/assets/8ad19477-c18f-442e-a899-0f502a00bae6">